ganeshgv21/Redbus/README.md

 # Redbus
-## Overview
+## Project Overview
-This projects aims to scrape bus deatails using 'SELENIUM' ,store it in the database and display it by using  'STREAMLIT' web app applying filters
+Scrape bus details using Selenium, store the data in a MySQL database, and display it with filtering options in a Streamlit web app.

-###  Objects
+###  Objectives
 The main objective of my project is to:
 1.Scrape Bus Details: Use Selenium to collect bus information 2.Store Data: Save the collected data into a SQL database.